 Pink Muhly Grass, Muhlenbergia Capillaris is a Ground Coverage used for Soil Erosion Prevention

 Removing a couple of inches during the spring season will keep it looking good.
 Muhly grass attracts beneficial insects, and since the grass clumps, it provides a habitat for wildlife.
 It gives texture to perennial borders, flowers beds, and rain gardens.
-Muhly grass found from Kansas to Massachusetts, and down as far south as Florida.
-One can discover Pink Muhly grass in wet prairies, savannas, marshes, and in the upland pine forests.
+Muhly grass was found from Kansas to Massachusetts and down as far south as Florida.
+One can discover Pink Muhly grass in wet prairies, savannas, marshes, and upland pine forests.
 It is utilized as a ground cover as well as to prevent soil erosion.
 This lovely grass is known for its ability to grow and thrive in extreme conditions with a small amount of upkeep.
-It naturally grows in habitats that vary from rough edges of roadways to thick flat forests to rugged coastal dunes, so as long as planted where it can drain well, it will grow easily.
+It naturally grows in habitats that vary from rough edges of roadways to thick flat forests to rugged coastal dunes, so as long as planted where it can drain well, it will grow effortlessly.
 It plants in the spring, and when it's young, water it frequently.
 However, once it matures, it only needs occasional watering because it instinctively flourishes in harsh, hot, rocky environments and has even been known to hold its own in flood conditions.
 Other care involves pruning that should be done in late winter to early spring since it's a semi-evergreen plant.
-This includes cutting back the older foliage sections to just a few inches above the base to help the shape of the plant as it prepares to grow in the upcoming season.
-Pink muhly grass has such easy upkeep that yields a visual delight in your garden.
-Some accompanying flower suggestions include Balloon Flowers, Rose Mallow, Lavender, Black-Eyed Susan, and Coneflower, as they grow at a height that complements the grass and enhances the overall appearance of the garden with a well thought out layered look.
+Pruning includes cutting back the older foliage sections to just a few inches above the base to help the plant's shape as it prepares to grow in the upcoming season.
+Pink muhly grass has such easy upkeep that it yields a visual delight in your garden.
+Some accompanying flower suggestions include Balloon Flowers, Rose Mallow, Lavender, Black-Eyed Susan, and Coneflower, as they grow at a height that complements the grass and enhances the garden's overall appearance with a well thought out layered look.